Skip to main content

 Triggers: Wet soil or starting mix, poor drainage, seedlings packed too tightly, contaminated trays or media, and stagnant air all favor damping-off.

 On Rambo Radish Microgreens: Overwatering, poor airflow, and contaminated trays let seedling fungi kill stems at the soil line.
+The same damp, stagnant conditions also encourage harmless-looking surface mold on soaked seed hulls, which is easy to confuse with the real disease.

 Risk fades when: Drying the soil surface and improving airflow slows new spread.
 Collapsed seedlings don't recover, but the rest of the tray can be saved.